A&E (song)

 "A&E" is a song by English electronic music duo Goldfrapp from their fourth studio album, Seventh Tree (2008).
 The song was written and produced by Alison Goldfrapp and Will Gregory, with co-production handled by Flood.
 It was released as the album's lead single on 11 February 2008.

 Background and writing

 "A&E" was composed as a collaborative effort between Alison Goldfrapp and Will Gregory in 2007 in a recording studio near Somerset, England.
 Its lyrics were inspired by Goldfrapp's visit to the emergency department of a hospital on a Saturday afternoon.
 The doctors "pumped [her] up with loads of painkillers" and she described the situation as a "bit surreal."

-The track finds Goldfrapp reflecting on a bad situation which resulted in an "accident and emergency" (A&E).
-The situation made her "feel blue", and at the end of the song she concludes that finally "the pain has started to slip away", even though she admits there might be "pills at work."
+Writing for Pitchfork, Matthew Perpetua interpreted the song's storyline as "showcase for both her lyrical and vocal strengths...from the perspective of an incredibly lonely woman driven to a suicide attempt while waiting around for a phone call from a man she's not even sure she likes."

+In 2023, Goldfrapp commented "it’s so autobiographical.
+It’s not fantastical at all, it’s kind of [about] what happened.
+You know, I was in A&E in a hospital gown having a bit of a meltdown.
+So it does feel slightly odd now when I sing it."